-"Friendship with the world" is not meaning that we should not be friends with the people of the world, but that believers must not have a close relationship with the world's evil system.
+"Friendship with the world" does not mean we should not be friends with the people of the world, but that believers must not have a close relationship with the world's evil system.
 We should be friendly, attempting to win them to ourselves and to Christ.